Curriculum Content

 Students leaving this pathway should be able to engage with the world around them with support, contribute to the local community through social and community enterprise activity, make choices and indicate preferences in relation to elements of their EHCP.
 This might be in areas such as living arrangements, personal care arrangements, friendship and leisure opportunities.
 Students may progress to further education, supported living, social enterprise groups or person centred packages.

-Students leaving this pathway should be able to use a range of skills such as literacy and numeracy, communication and ICT to engage with the world around them with increased independence.
+Students leaving this pathway should be able to use a range of skills such as literacy and maths, communication and ICT to engage with the world around them with increased independence.
 They should be able to contribute to the local community through work or social enterprise activity.
-They should be able to demonstrate a level of self-advocacy in relation to elements of their Education Health and Care Plan (EHCP)such as living arrangements, support, friendship and leisure opportunities.
+They should be able to demonstrate a level of self-advocacy in relation to elements of their Education Health and Care Plan (EHCP) such as living arrangements, support, friendship and leisure opportunities.
 Students may progress to further education, work opportunities, supported living and to social enterprise/work groups.
 Generally, students will work towards outcomes similar to the following which will be personalised according to their own needs.

 Careers & work-related learning